zhiyuan5986/qlib/examples/benchmarks_dynamic/incremental/README.md

 The paper has been accepted by KDD 2023, which is better to read in [[arXiv](https://arxiv.org/abs/2306.09862)].

 To get rid of dependencies on qlib, please refer to our [API](https://github.com/SJTU-Quant/DoubleAdapt) repo.
+(This API repo is not well maintained and may have undiscovered bugs.
+We still recommend our qlib repo)

 ## :newspaper: News
 Sep 15, 2023 :hammer: Support overriding learning rates during online training (meta-valid and meta-test).